2Friendly4You/advanced-maze-solver/README.md

 Maze solver and generator for the browser

-Solves mazes with breadth-first, depth-first, and A* (WIP) search, displays path from start to end
+Solves mazes with breadth-first, depth-first, and A* search, displays path from start to end

 Can generate mazes with a radomized form of depth-first traversal, Prim's algorithm, and Kruskal's algorithm